Hyogo Japan Travel Guide

 Offers hiking, stunning night views, and the relaxing Arima Onsen.

-Explore the Nada district, one of Japan's top sake-producing regions, with free tours and tastings.
+Explore the Nada district, one of The land of the rising sun's top sake-producing regions, with free tours and tastings.

 Relax in one of Japan's oldest hot spring towns, nestled in the Rokko Mountains.

-Discover historic Western-style houses and unique cafes in this picturesque hillside district.
+Discover historic Western-style homes and unique cafes in this picturesque hillside district.